tjunghans/lectures/fe-testing/ex01-the-oberserver-pattern/README.md

 3. When everything is installed, run `make` or `make test` to run the tests.

 ## Explanation
-Unlike in the example in the book, the Observer-library is written in the context of NodeJS and the tests are written with Mocha and [Assert](http://nodejs.org/api/assert.html).
-This is probably the easiest way to write tests with Mocha.
+Unlike in the example in the book, the Observer-library is written in the context of NodeJS and the tests are written with Mocha and [Assert](http://nodejs.org/api/assert.html).The reason for  is probably the easiest way to write tests with Mocha.